U.N. chief warns against reprisals after failed Burundi coup

 Haq noted that U.N. special envoy Said Djinnit returned on Friday to the capital Bujumbura and was working with the African Union and the East African Community "to support a dialogue process to help create the conditions for the holding of peaceful, credible and inclusive elections in Burundi."

-(This version of the story has been refiled to replace headline to correspond to lede of story)
+(This version of the story replaces headline to correspond to lede of story)

 (Reporting by Louis Charbonneau; editing by Andrew Hay)